Suppression of the Mott insulating phase in the particle-hole asymmetric Hubbard model: Introduction

 One conventional approach to study the qualitative effects of strong correlations is the proposition and solution of model Hamiltonians.
 These models drastically reduce the number of degrees of freedom of the problem to the relevant ones involved in a given phenomenon.
 From a theoretical point of view, the Hubbard model \cite{Hubbard1963,Hubbard1964} has been successfully used to describe the main features of Mott insulators, like the transition metal oxide $\text{V}_2 \text{O}_3$ \cite{Rozenberg1994a, Kotliar2002}.

 The MIT has been extensively studied in the literature, mostly using the dynamical mean field theory (DMFT) approach \cite{Georges1996,Held2007} in models with particle-hole symmetry (PHS).
 In this case, it is well established that, below a critical temperature, there is a first-order transition line in the temperature ($T$) versus interaction ($U$) phase diagram ending in the critical point $(U_c, T_c)$.
-For $T<T_c$, the system is metallic for $U<U_{c_1}(T)$ and insulating for $U>U_{c_2}(T)$ with a metastable coexistence region for values of $U$ between these two values \cite{Georges1996,Vildosola2015,Bulla2001, Joo2001, Eckstein2010,Jarrell1993a}.
+For $T<T_c$, the system is metallic for $U<U_{c_1}(T)$ and insulating for $U>U_{c_2}(T)$ with a coexistence region (where one of the phases is thermodynamically stable while the other is only metastable) for values of $U$ between these two values \cite{Georges1996,Vildosola2015,Bulla2001, Joo2001, Eckstein2010,Jarrell1993a}.
 The two spinodal lines defined by $U_{c_1}(T)$ and $U_{c_2}(T)$ meet at the critical point $(U_c, T_c)$.
 For $T>T_c$, the transition becomes a crossover \cite{Rozenberg1994a,Kotliar2002,Tong2001}.

 Interestingly, most of the DMFT investigations have concentrated on the low-temperature regime ($T<T_c$), while the high-temperature crossover region is the one pertinent to numerous experimental setups \cite{Terletska_PRL.107.026401_2011}.
 Conversely, for $T>T_c$, different crossover regimes have been tentatively discerned \cite{Georges1996}, yet they have not been examined in any significant depth \cite{Dobrosavljevic_Book}.